American Society of Church History

 Full panel and roundtable proposal documents will consist of a single PDF or Word file containing:

-4) a biographical paragraph of each presenter, the session chair, and the respondent if applicable
+- a biographical paragraph of less than 250 words for each presenter, the session chair, and the respondent if applicable

 Full panel and roundtable proposals should exhibit diversity (gender, ethnicity, rank, scholarly location, etc.) in their composition.
 Sessions are typically ninety minutes in length and allow for three or four papers, a formal response, and audience interaction.
 The committee reserves the right to reconfigure sessions as needed.